Sam Sherring

-Sam Sherring (born 8 May 2000) is an English professional footballer who plays for Northampton Town, as a defender.
+Sam Sherring (born 8 May 2000) is an English professional footballer who plays as a centre-back for EFL League Two club Cheltenham Town, on loan from EFL League Two club Milton Keynes Dons.

+A graduate of AFC Bournemouth's academy, Sherring's previous clubs include Northampton Town, Cambridge United, Accrington Stanley, Torquay United and Weymouth.

 Career

+Early career

 Born in Dorchester, Sherring began his career with Bournemouth, in 2007, at the age of 7.
-After loan spells with Weymouth, and Torquay United, which included appearing in the National League Play-Off final, he moved on loan to Accrington Stanley in August 2021.
+After loan spells with Weymouth, and Torquay United, including an appearance in the National League Play-Off final, he moved on loan to Accrington Stanley in August 2021.
 On 11 January 2022, Sherring signed on loan for Cambridge United until the end of the season.

+Northampton Town

-He moved to Northampton Town in July 2022.
+Sherring moved to Northampton Town in July 2022.

+Milton Keynes Dons

+After rejecting a new contract from Northampton, it was announced in June 2024 that Sherring would join Milton Keynes Dons on 1 July 2024.
+He made his debut for the club on 10 August 2024, unfortunately scoring an own goal in a 1–2 home defeat to Bradford City.

+On 1 September 2025 he signed on loan for Cheltenham Town.